Applications will be available on Friday, January 23rd and

 OAs will assist college advisors and representatives, in order to help students understand the registration process.

-OAs will send group communications to new students or family members during the fall 2014 semester to continue to foster student and family connections.
+OAs will send group communications to new students or family members to continue to foster student and family connections.
 The frequency and content of these communications will be based on guidelines provided by the New Student Programs staff.

 OAs will engage in reflective assessment activities throughout their term of employment to provide feedback about their experience, knowledge, skills, development etc.